-1. Support During the Investigation and Hearing Process: Advisor
+1. Support During the Investigation Process: Advisor

 The Advisor who may be but is not required to be an attorney serves as an advisor to the Party.
 A Party may select their own Advisor or request that one be provided by the Academy, at no cost to the Party.
 The Advisor may assist a Party on written submissions provided they are verified by the Party.
-The Advisor does not speak or advocate on behalf of the Party in Academy proceedings, except as provided in the Hearing section, below.
 Any Advisor who violates these expectations may not be permitted to participate further in the process or as an Advisor.